ZFEbHVUE/batocera-emulationstation/README.md

 EmulationStation is a cross-platform graphical front-end for emulators with controller navigation.

-ADDING 4 MENUS FOR IN MENU "QUICK ACCES" To keep track of the music you like when you hear it in a directory of favourite music in /userdata/favorite_songs/ with symbolic links.
+ADDING TWO MENUS FOR IN MENU "QUICK ACCES" To keep track of the music you like when you hear it in a directory of favourite music in /userdata/favorite_songs/ with symbolic links.

 "SAVE TO FAVORITE MUSIC".
-"Copy current song to favorite folder".
+("Copy current song to favorite folder")
 "USE FAVORITE MUSIC DIRECTORY".
-"Toggle usage of favorite music directory".
+("Toggle usage of favorite music directory")

 In progress...